MichielDepraetere/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 *Try to create a file called `second try` (with the space included) using the command `touch second try` in your home directory.
 What happened?
 Why did this happen?
 How can you actually achieve creating a file with a space in its name?*

-when using the command: ´touch second try´ you respectively create two files named: 'second' and 'try'.
+when using the command: `touch second try` you respectively create two files named: 'second' and 'try'.
-To create a file with a space in its name their are two options: with quotes: ´touch "second try"´ with escape character: ´touch second\ try
+To create a file with a space in its name their are two options: with quotes: `touch "second try"` with escape character: `touch second\ try`

 ### ✅ The root